"What a good parent": SA praises thoughtful mom for gifting matriculant son

 - South Africans expressed themselves in a thread of 194 comments

-A thoughtful mom warmed Mzansi’s heart by showing love and support to his son in matric.
+A thoughtful mom warmed Mzansi’s heart by showing love and support to her son in matric.

 The caregiver prepared a yummy study snack to motivate her little one to study and ace his tests.